sand-worm-labs/docs/blog/2025-05-17-building-the-future-of-onchain-data.md

     title: Creator of Sandworm
     url: https://ceeriil.com
     image_url: https://imgur.com/IPQTLph.png
-tags: [WQL, query-interface, blockchain, data]
+tags: [WQL, query-interface, blockchain, data, blockchain-data-analytics]
 ---

 ## **Query Everything: Why We Built Sandworm**

-### Introduction
+### From idea to MVP

-Blockchain data is public — in theory.
+Blockchain data is public, in theory.
 In practice?
 It’s quite difficult to get specific data.
 You’re piecing together data from five different platforms, some with rate limits, some with missing endpoints. and worse if you’re looking for something specific, like transactions from that niche contract your app depends on.

 We’ve been there.
 You just wanna know _who swapped what_, and suddenly you’re 20 tabs deep in explorer hell, mentally diffing JSON payloads.